elmahio/documentation/docs/creating-rules-to-perform-actions-on-messages.md

 The query should contain either a full-text search string or a Lucene query.
 When new messages are logged, the message is matched up against all queries registered on that log.
 If and only if a message matches a query, the action registered on the rule is performed.

 As mentioned above, the action part of a rule is executed when a message matches the query specified in the same rule.
-An action can be one of four types: Ignore, Hide, Mail, and HTTP Request.
-To illustrate how to use each action type, here are four examples of useful rules.
+An action can be one of six types: Ignore, Hide, Mail, HTTP Request, Mark as bot, and Mark as fixed.
+To illustrate how to use each action type, here are six examples of useful rules.

 ## Ignore errors with an HTTP status code of 400